ygidtu/scATS/modeling/README.md

                         The minimum distance of read in utr. (type:
                         Int64, default: 1500)
-  --using-R             whether to use R version of model -p, --process PROCESS
+  --using-R             whether to use R version of model --n-max-ats N-MAX-ATS
-                        How many processes to use (type: Int64,
-                        default: 1)
-  --n-max-ats N-MAX-ATS
                         the maximum of ats inside a utr (type: Int64,
                         default: 5)